ahmedelazazy/node-blog/README.md

 * Registeration
 * Login
 * Logout
-* Members only access
-* Password hashing
+* Public posts
+* Only members can add new post
+* Adding comments is public
 * Validations
 * Flash messages

 ## Used Packages

 * Express
-* Mongoose
+* Monk
 * Passport
 * Connect-flash
 * Express-validator